How to stay on top of assignments and exams

 Use your feedback

-If you’ve handed in assignments this year, chances are you’ve already had some feedback.
-Take the time to read over it – there will be some really useful insights in there.
+If you’ve already handed in assignments this semester, chances are you’ll have got feedback from your lecturers.
+Take the time to read over this – you’ll get some really useful insights.

 Pick two or three pieces of constructive feedback, turn these into to-dos and add them to your assignment checklist.
-For example, if you were told to “develop your analysis,” you might set yourself a note to add more critical commentary to your next essay.
+For example, if you were told to “develop your analysis,” you might make a note to add more critical commentary to your next essay.

 Exams